-$(\sigma^2){x_0} = 0.12, (\sigma^2){y_0} = 0.1, (C){x_0} = 1280, (C){y_0} = 5120,$ and $\epsilon = 0.001.$

-The performances of the classical NN- and SVM-based procedures are illustrated and compared in the following by considering first a noiseless test set made up of 160 examples.
+In order to compare NN and SVM performances under the same "conditions", the same training set has been considered during the SVM learning phase.
+However, since SVMs have been developed to solve one-output learning problems (see [9] for further details), two different SVMs, one for each coordinate of the target, are trained by using the CQP algorithm.
+Gaussian functions are considered as kernel functions due to their capability to work as universal approximator [13].
+After the bootstrap procedure, the values of the hyperparameters result: $(\sigma^2){x_0} = 0.12$, $(\sigma^2){y_0} = 0.1$, $(C){x_0} = 1280$, $(C){y_0} = 5120$, and $\epsilon = 0.001$.
+The performances of the classical NN and SVM-based procedure are illustrated and compared in the following by firstly considering a noiseless test set made up of 160 examples.
 These examples are synthetically obtained by randomly varying the position of the cylinder inside D. The cylinder locations are different from those of the training set (Fig. 2).
-Figs. 3 and 4 show the estimated versus the actual scatterer properties when the SVM- and NN-based approaches are taken into account, respectively.
+Figure 3 and 4 show the estimated versus the actual scatterer properties when the SVM-based and the NN-based approaches are taken into account, respectively.
 Both actual and estimated values are normalized to the maximum admissible error Λ (set equal to the investigation domain side, $\Lambda = \lambda_0$).
-Let us observe that, as far as the scatterer depth estimation is concerned, SVM greatly reduces the error of the NN, and the correlation coefficient ($\Omega_y = y{0, act}/y{0, est}$, where the subscripts act and est indicate the actual and estimated values, respectively) results much closer to one.
-Such an improvement is mainly due to the definition of the kernel deviation ε that guarantees targets to deviate at most ε from the function itself.
+Let us observe that, as far as the scatterer depth estimation is concerned, SVM greatly reduces the error of the NN and the correlation coefficient ($\Omega_y = \frac{y{0,act}}{y{0,est}}$, where the subscripts act and est indicate the actual and estimated values, respectively) results much more close to 1.
+Such an improvement is mainly due to the definition of the kernel deviation ε that guarantees targets to deviate at most ε form the function itself.
 Moreover, larger errors occur when the targets are positioned just below the air-ground interface.
-This is probably due to the interaction between the object and the interface, and it is more evident when targets are positioned near the left and right side of the investigation domain.
+This is probably due to the interaction between the object and the interface and it is more evident when targets are positioned near the left and right side of the investigation domain.